 Staying in the Sognefjord

-Norway's western coast has more than 1,000 fjords creating a dramatic landscape of steep, lush mountains, tumbling waterfalls, and calm seawater.
-The Sognefjord, nicknamed the 'king of the fjords,' is the longest and deepest fjord stretching 127 miles (204 km) with several branches.
+Norway's western coast has an intricate maze of more than 1,000 fjords creating a dramatic landscape of steep, lush mountains, tumbling waterfalls, and calm seawater.
+The Sognefjord, nicknamed the "king of the fjords," is the longest and deepest fjord stretching 127 miles (204 km).
 Because of its expansive size and accessibility from Bergen and Oslo, it's also the most visited fjord in the country.
-That's not to say the area is mainstream.
-Given the rugged environment, we've chosen three hotels, as close to luxury as it gets here, and each one is unique in size, style, and location.

-In this article is a farm stay in Aurland, near a southern branch called the Aurlandsfjord, with access to hiking, kayaking, and fishing.
-Another option is a small hotel in Solvorn, on a northern branch called the Lustrafjord, with access to fjord-side trails and a UNESCO-listed stave church.
-There's also a large hotel in Balestrand with boat access through the Fjærlandsfjord, which leads to the Norwegian Glacier Museum at the edge of the Jostedal Glacier (the largest glacier in mainland Europe).
-For more ideas on what to see and do, check out the top experiences in the fjord region.
+There are many cozy villages and towns to choose from depending on your preference: Flåm and Aurland are on the southern side via a narrow branch called the Aurlandsfjord, with access to hiking, cycling, kayaking, and fishing.
+Meanwhile, Sogndal, Solvorn, Hafslo, and Balestrand are on the northern side with access to the Lustrafjord, a 12th-century UNESCO-listed stave church, and Fjærlandsfjord home to the Norwegian Glacier Museum at the edge of Jostedal Glacier (the largest glacier in mainland Europe).
+For more ideas, check out the top experiences in the fjord region.